| |

 I love, love, love these deep moisturizing foot masks.
 In just 30 minutes, your feet will look and feel like new!

-You can also slather a thick coat of lotion or Cerave healing ointment on your feet and put on thick socks overnight.
+You can also slather a thick coat of lotion or Cerave Intensive Moisturizer Cream on your feet and wear thick socks overnight.
 Try this at least once a week, and you will be amazed at how much softer your feet are!

-The correct humidity levels in your home can help with sleep, skin, and many other health concerns.
+Maintaining the right humidity levels in your home can support sleep, skin health, and many other aspects of your health.

-A bonus is my plants love the extra humidity too!
+A bonus is that my plants love the extra humidity, too!

 the best nighttime skincare routine for mature skin